-The world’s most high profile environmental organisation, with a network of international offices and serious resources at its disposal is investing considerable time, effort, thought and finances into developing its Greenpeace-China operations.
+The world’s most high profile environmental organization, with a network of international offices and serious resources at its disposal is investing considerable time, effort, thought and finances into developing its Greenpeace-China operations.

 With headquarters in Beijing and Hong Kong, it campaigns on a range of environmental issues in China, including industrial, agricultural, water and atmospheric pollution.
-Yet one area of significant environmental concern in China and occupied territories such as Tibet and East Turkestan which Greenpeace-China does not campaign upon is nuclear issues.
-It would appear that Greenpeace does not recognise the existence the considerable ecological damage caused by nuclear production, and uranium mining and the disposal of radioactive waste within China and the occupied territories of Tibet and East Turkestan.
+Yet one area of significant environmental concern in China and occupied territories such as Tibet and East Turkestan, which Greenpeace-China does not campaign upon, is nuclear issues.
+It would appear that Greenpeace does not recognize the existence the considerable ecological damage caused by nuclear production, and uranium mining and the disposal of radioactive waste within China and the occupied territories of Tibet and East Turkestan.

-Visit their website: http://www.greenpeace.org/china/en/ and you will see a complete absence of any reference to nuclear and radioactive pollution!
-Clearly Greenpeace considers its work inside China of such importance that it’s willing to operate a political compromise to placate the communist Regime’s sensitivities on its expanding nuclear activities.
-China has eleven nuclear power reactors currently in commercial operation, seven more being built:
+Visit their website: http://www.greenpeace.org/china/en/ and you will see a complete absence of any reference to China related nuclear and radioactive pollution!
+This strange omission naturally raises the question, does Greenpeace consider its work inside China of such importance that it’s willing to operate a political compromise to placate the communist Regime’s sensitivities on its expanding nuclear activities?

-and another ten about to commence construction.
-Even more reactors are scheduled, which intend to produce a sixfold increase in China’s nuclear capacity.
+Mainland China has 20 nuclear power reactors in operation, 28 under construction, and more are scheduled, which intend to produce a sixfold increase in China’s nuclear capacity.
 Yet, as Greenpeace exercises anti-nuclear protests around the world

 it appears completely indifferent to the massive growth of nuclear plants and uranium mining inside China, and the hazardous environmental impact they pose.
 Nor does it appear troubled by the worrying standards which operate within China’s nuclear industry: